-Base-case ICER = \$506,000/QALY.
+Base-case ICER = \$274,000/QALY.
 The ICER was very sensitive to changes in drug cost and the analytic horizon, with lower drug costs and longer analytic horizons improving the cost-effectiveness of the therapy.
 Abbreviations: CVD, cardiovascular disease; ICER, incremental-cost-effectiveness ratio; LDL-C, low-density lipoprotein cholesterol; PCSK9, proprotein convertase subtilisin/kexin type 9; QALY, quality-adjusted life year.

-In this sensitivity analysis, we vary the effect of LDL-C reduction by a PCSK9 inhibitor relative to an equivalent reduction in LDL-C by a statin.
+\ In this sensitivity analysis, we vary the effect of LDL-C reduction by a PCSK9 inhibitor relative to an equivalent reduction in LDL-C by a statin.
 The base case assumes that a 1mmol/dL reduction in LD-LC by a PCSK9 inhibitor produces the same effect on CVD outcomes as a 1mmol/dL reduction in LDL-C by a statin; this one-way analysis increases or decreases the relative effect of PCSK9 inhibitors on CVD outcomes by 25%.

-Secondary Prevention Among Patients with a Prior History of CVD and LDL-C \geq 70mg/dL on Statin Therapy
+Secondary Prevention Among Patients with a Prior History of CVD and LDL-C $\geq$ 70mg/dL on Statin Therapy

-The base-case analysis modeled 7,271,152 patients with a history of CVD and an LDL-C level ≥ 70mg/dL despite statin therapy, equating to approximately 200 million patient-years of treatment over twenty years.
-Key results are reported in Table 17, and additional results are shown in Appendix 7 Table 6.
+The base-case analysis modeled 7,271,000 patients with a history of CVD and an LDL-C level ≥ 70mg/dL despite statin therapy, equating to approximately 410 million patient-years of treatment over the lifetime horizon.
+Key results are reported in Table 17, and additional results are shown in Appendix 7 Table 8.

-Compared with the control arm, treatment with PCSK9 inhibitors averted 2,235,100 MACE over twenty years and produced 3,581,200 additional QALYs at an ICER of \$557,000/QALY.
+Compared with the control arm, treatment with PCSK9 inhibitors averted 5,621,800 MACE and produced 10,573,800 additional QALYs at an ICER of \$302,000/QALY.

 Table 17.
-Base-Case Clinical and Economic Outcomes Among Patients with a Prior History of CVD and LDL-C ≥ 70mg/dL on Statin Therapy.
+Base-Case Clinical and Economic Outcomes Among Patients with a Prior History of CVD and LDL-C ≥ 70mg/dL on Statin Therapy.\

-Person- years of treatment (millions) Total MACE averted NNT 5 † QALYs gained [^] Incremental Drug Costs [^] (million \$) Incremental Costs, Other CV Care [^] (million \$) ICER (\$/QALY) Statin comparator Statin + Ezetimibe§ 199.5 555,300 83 907,100 \$382,714 -\$45,035 \$372,000 Statin + PCSK9 inhibitor§ 201.6 2,235,100 21 3,581,200 \$2,173,028 -\$179,276 \$557,000
+Person- years of treatment (millions) Total MACE averted NNT5 † QALYs gained ^ Incremental Drug Costs ^ (million \$) Incremental Costs, Other CV Care ^ (million \$) ICER (\$/QALY) Statin comparator Statin + Ezetimibe§ 409.1 2,253,800 51 4,345,900 \$673,155 -\$85,520 \$135,000 Statin + PCSK9 inhibitor§ 416.9 5,621,800 21 10,573,800 \$3,406,692 -\$210,702 \$302,000

-Abbreviations: CV, cardiovascular; ICER, incremental cost-effectiveness ratio; LDL-C, low-density lipoprotein; MACE, major adverse cardiovascular event (nonfatal MI, nonfatal stroke, and cardiovascular death); NNT, number-needed-to-treat; PCSK9, proprotein convertase subtilisin/kexin type 9; QALY, quality-adjusted life year.
+Abbreviations: CV, cardiovascular; ICER, incremental cost-effectiveness ratio; LDL, low-density lipoprotein; MACE, major adverse cardiovascular event (nonfatal MI, nonfatal stroke, and cardiovascular death); NNT, number-needed-to-treat; PCSK9, proprotein convertase subtilisin/kexin type 9; QALY, quality-adjusted life year.

-In the base case, patients with pre-existing CVD and LDL-C \geq 70mg/dL on statin therapy received incremental therapy with ezetimibe or a PCSK9 inhibitor (n = 7,271,152 in 2015).
-The analytic horizon was 20 years (2015-2034).
+\ In the base case, patients with pre-existing CVD and LDL-C $\geq$ 70mg/dL on statin therapy received incremental therapy with ezetimibe or a PCSK9 inhibitor (n = 7,271,000 in 2015).
+The analytic horizon was lifetime (defined as until patients reached the age of 95 years).
 To reflect the precision of the model, person-years of treatment are rounded to the 100,000s; MACE and QALYs are rounded to the 100s; costs are rounded to the millions; and ICERs to the 1000s.